Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

-Kartsaklis et al. \cite{kartsaklis2021lambeq} developed the \textit{lambeq} Python library that allows for the conversion of sentences into quantum circuits, providing the tools for implementing experimental quantum NLP pipelines, following the methodology in \cite{meichanetzidis2020quantum} who first present a quantum pipeline for the DisCoCat methodology.
+Various ansatze and encoding schemes have been suggested for NLP computation over quantum hardware; a few works have implemented these ideas on classical simulators.
+Kartsaklis et al. \cite{kartsaklis2021lambeq} developed the lambeq Python library that allows for the conversion of sentences into quantum circuits, providing the tools for implementing experimental quantum NLP pipelines, following the methodology in \cite{meichanetzidis2020quantum} who first present a quantum pipeline for the DisCoCat methodology.
 In brief, the pipeline initiates with the generation of a syntax tree from a sentence using a statistical Combinatory Categorial Grammar (CCG) parser, delineating the sentence's grammatical structure.
 This tree is then translated into a string diagram, refined using rewriting rules to streamline the computation process, potentially omitting redundant word interactions.
-Finally, the adjusted diagram is transformed into a concrete quantum circuit or tensor network ansatz, trained via standard ML optimisation backends such as PyTorch and JAX.
+Finally, the adjusted diagram is transformed into a concrete quantum circuit or tensor network ansatz, trained via standard ML optimization backends such as PyTorch and JAX.
 Experiments using the Qiskit Aer cloud quantum simulator were performed using a simple binary meaning classification dataset of 130 sentences created using a simple context-free grammar.
 When compared against a classical pipeline, where the sentences are encoded as tensor networks, similar testing accuracies were achiever, albeit with fluctuation and instability at the early stages of training.
-These results were corroborated by Lorenz et al. \cite{lorenz2023qnlp}, where practical simulations of the DisCoCat compositional model were compared against quantum-friendly versions of the word-sequence and bag-of-words models.
-The latter methods being represented by simple tensor compositions of semantic bases.
+These results were corroborated by Lorenz et al. \cite{lorenz2023qnlp}, where practical simulations of the DisCoCat compositional model were compared against quantum-friendly versions of the word-sequence and bag-of-words models, the latter methods being represented by simple tensor compositions of semantic bases.
 The compositional model showed superior results on both classical and quantum hardware.